 Arizona Mining (TSX:AZ) owns the Hermosa Project which hosts two globally significant deposits ‒the Taylor and Central deposits near Tucson, Arizona.
-The Taylor Deposit shares with Vale’s (NYSE:VALE) prolific Voisey’s Bay the distinction of being one of only two of the world’s most significant base metal deposit discoveries in the last 30 years.
+The Taylor Deposit shares with Vale’s (NYSE:VALE) prolific Voisey’s Bay the distinction of being one of only two of the world’s most significant base metal deposit discoveries in the Americas in the last 30 years.

 Taylor is one of the world’s top 15 largest zinc-lead deposits and ranks as one of the highest grade for similar sized zinc-lead-silver deposits.
 A recently-completed Preliminary Economic Assessment (PEA) and updated mineral resource estimate upgrades total resources to 72.5 Mtons (65 percent) in the Measured and Indicated category, compared to 27 percent in the Indicated category shown in the previous resource estimate completed in October 2016.The large resource at Taylor and the company’s commitment to fast-tracking the project offers shareholders excellent exposure to improving zinc fundamentals at a time when very few options are available in this space.
 Zinc inventories are at their lowest level since 2009 at the same time that mine production is down, leading analysts, including those at Scotiabank and RBC Capital, to forecast an inventory deficit for the next five years, resulting in expected higher prices by 2019.

 Arizona Mining is focused on aggressively advancing the Taylor Deposit to become a significant producer of zinc and lead concentrates (silver reports to both concentrates).
 Metallurgical studies have shown that the mineralization is capable of producing high-grade lead and zinc concentrates, which are in high demand from smelters.